kofi527/SCRIPTING-AND-AUTOMATION/README.md

 Redirection and pipes (>, >>, |, <)

 2. Command substitution takes the output of a command and stores it inside a variable

+3. Shebang (#!): The first line of a script, e.g., #!/bin/bash, specifies the interpreter to use for executing the script.